surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 **10.** To view the **World chart** click on **world** tab under **General** section.

- > **Note :** The data you want to define in world chart, should be defined in model section first. de data field values will be displayed here.
+ > **Note :** The data you want to define in world chart, should be defined in model section first.
+On deriving in model section, data field values will be displayed here.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/40b704503bb7342aa38ccd68e7c30a0708959f27/images/world.png)